Cioppino Recipe: How to Make 5-Star Italian Seafood Soup

 Top Tips for Perfecting Cioppino:

 - Use the freshest seafood possible: The quality of seafood makes or breaks this dish.
 Shop at a reputable fish market, and don’t be afraid to ask what came in that day.
-If something doesn’t look or smell fresh, substitute with something that is.
+If something doesn’t look or smell fresh, substitute it with something that is.

 - Don’t overcook the seafood: The biggest mistake with cioppino is overcooking, which makes seafood tough and rubbery.
-Add each type according to cooking time, and remove from heat as soon as shellfish open.
+Add each type according to cooking time, and remove from heat as soon as the shellfish open.

 - Make the broth ahead: For maximum flavor and convenience, prepare the tomato-wine broth a day ahead and refrigerate.
 When ready to serve, reheat the broth and add seafood.
 This not only saves time but actually improves flavor.